-- Certain delivery options are not available on all types of withdrawals. - · Delivery of payment is based on completion of the withdrawal process, which includes receipt of a complete request in good order. - I must select a delivery option from the choices provided.
-If I do not make any selection, all transactions will be sent by United States Postal Service ("USPS") regular mail. - Below is a description of each delivery option.
+- · Certain delivery options are not available on all types of withdrawals. - Delivery of payment is based on completion of the withdrawal process, including receipt of a complete request in good order and obtainment of any additional/required information from my employer. - · I must select a delivery option from the choices provided.
+If I do not make any selection, all transactions will be sent by regular mail. - · Below is a description of each delivery option.